 Generally speaking, double storey designs are more expensive than single storey ones.
 However, depending on the size of the build and the kind of fixtures and fittings you choose, a double storey design might not be entirely out of your reach.

 Speak to our luxury builders in Perth today about whether a single storey or double storey design is right for your build.
 When it comes to single storey vs double storey, it really does depend on personal choice plus all the factors we’ve just mentioned.

 Not found your perfect block yet?
 We have plenty of house and land packages available across the Perth metro area too.

-Get in touch with JFK Construction today – call now on 08 9355 1788 or contact us online now.
+Get in touch with JFK Custom Homes today – call now on 08 9355 1788 or contact us online now.